TATUMGAMES/TG-MIKROS-SDK-unity-package/README.md

 <a name="how-to-join-mikros-community-slack"></a>
 ## How to Join MIKROS Community Slack?

+Users must first create an account on Slack which could be found [here](https://slack.com/help/articles/212675257-Join-a-Slack-workspace).
+Once an account is created users can click on [this](https://join.slack.com/t/mikros-community/shared_invite/zt-owl845v6-UMLsx9m8W_8VwSrfvciX8Q) link in order to join the Mikros Community Slack where one can immedediately start posting and connecting with others apart of the community.

 <a name="what-are-the-rules-for-the-mikros-community-slack"></a>
 ## What Are the Rules For the MIKROS Community Slack?
 The following behaviors are expected and requested of all community members: